joinpursuit/Pursuit-Core-Web/fundamentals/local_environment/README.md

 * Visual Studio Code
   * Plus some recommended plugins
 * Homebrew
-  * includes xcode command line tools
   * Includes `git`
 * Node.js
 * postgreSQL
+* PSequel
+* Insomnia
 * Slack
-* Insomnia

 ## Installation Instructions!

 Read through the instructions below in order, and install each item.
-Some will take awhile (xcode and homebrew especially) so you can move on while they're running.
+Some will take awhile (homebrew especially) so you can move on while they're running.

 > Note: You can open any program by searching for it with `spotlight`.
 Click the magnifying class in the top right of your taskbar, or type `command + space`.
-Once it's open you can type the name of the program you're looking for, then hit enter to open it.
+Once it's open you can type the name of the program you're looking for, then hit `enter` to open it.

 ### Chrome